gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 ![](figures/id2.svg)

-Let's add one chance node with two states to the influence diagram.
+Let us add one chance node with two states to the influence diagram.

 ![](figures/paths3.svg)